coinpaprika/dexpaprika-mcp/README.md

 - "Get recent transactions for the ETH/USDT pool on Uniswap and analyze buy vs sell pressure."
 - "Which tokens have seen >10% price increases in the last 24h on Binance Smart Chain?"
 - "Search for all pools containing the ARB token and rank them by volume."
+- "Retrieve OHLCV data for BTC/USDT to analyze volatility patterns and build a price prediction model."

 ## Rate Limits & Performance